hammerheim-game/hammerheim-rules/3-warbands.md

 Sneaky: All enemy models halve their Initiative range when trying to detect this model while he is Hidden.

+Drive Chariot: Taking this skill will allow a Hero ride a Chariot.

 #### Combat Skills